This post was updated in 2020.

 Options: HootSuite comes as a web app (which I use and like a lot) and an iPhone, iPad, Android, Blackberry and Keitai app.

-Setup and installation was a hassle.
+Setup and installation is a hassle.
 To set up multiple Twitter accounts, I had to go to Twitter, logout as one account, and log in as another, as TweetDeck wouldn’t prompt me for another Twitter login.
 To use TweetDeck’s Facebook service, you’ll need to authorize the app on Facebook.
 I tooled around for about half an hour trying to add our Facebook fan page, and couldn’t get it to work.
 From what I could find on Google, adding a Facebook fan page used to be possible, but new users aren’t having much luck.
 I give it a big thumbs down for managing Facebook fan pages.

 Plans and pricing: Free.

-We Love: SocialBro
+We used to Love: SocialBro (now called Audiense)

-Bottom Line: SocialBro‘s on the road capabilities like scheduling tweets are nonexistent.
+SocialBro’s on the road capabilities like scheduling tweets are nonexistent.
 That said, I’m floored that they offer so much for free.
 I’d highly recommend SocialBro for when you’re settled down, and ready to do some serious research into your Twitter feed.

 Social Bro is a powerful tool for analyzing your Twitter account.
 SocialBro will let you find your best time to tweet, monitor hashtags, analyze competitors, create filters, search users and keywords, and so much more.
 SocialBro is a data analysts (and marketers) dream.